-where $C_I$ and $C_E$ are the DCT coefficients of $I$ and $E$, respectively, for the $8\times8$ image block, and $B$ is the DCT transformation basis.
-Typically, following the DCT transformation, the maximum magnitude of $C_E$ can be calculated by the summation of all the 64 frequency components and each term is bounded by $cos(\theta)\cdot\epsilon$.
-Thus we have $-8\cdot\epsilon<C_E<8\cdot\epsilon$.
-Furthermore, the DCT coefficients will be quantized in JPEG compression process, providing a good opportunity for filtering the adversarial perturbations in the spectral domain.
-The quantization in JPEG compression can be approximated as:
+where $C_X$ and $C_{\delta_X}$ are the DCT coefficients of $X$ and $\delta_X$, respectively, for the $8\times8$ image block, and $B$ is the DCT transformation basis.
+The maximum magnitude of $C_{\delta_X}$ can be calculated by the summation of all 64 frequency components and each term is bounded by $cos(\theta)\cdot\epsilon$.
+Thus we have $-8\cdot\epsilon<C_{\delta_X}<8\cdot\epsilon$.
+The DCT coefficients will be quantized again in this decompression process, providing a good opportunity for filtering the perturbations.
+The quantization is approximated as:

-where $Q$ is the quantization step (QS) size.
-To completely eliminate the perturbation, an appropriate $Q$ that satisfies the following equation should be selected:

-To this end, as long as the QS size $Q>16\cdot\epsilon$, the $C_E$ perturbations will be properly filtered.

-We evaluate the effectiveness of our method in defending against AE attacks, under different QS settings with various types of AEs.
-The ImageNet dataset and a pre-trained DNN model--MobileNet~\cite{howard2017mobilenets}, are adopted.
-All the frequency components are set to have the same quantization step.
-As Fig.~\ref{qs} shows, for all types of AE attacks, including recent CW family attacks, the effectiveness of defending against malicious inputs increases as QS grows.
-Furthermore, the defending effectiveness of all AE attacks reach a similar level when QS is sufficiently large.
-In this case, all the $C_E$ coefficients have been zeroing out after a customized quantization (i.e. $Q\sim40$), rather than the default JPEG quantization value, completely eliminating the adversarial perturbations.
-However, further enlarging QS can lead to lower accuracy due to the over-quantized non-malicious features.